 - A. Parking.
-Adequate off-street parking, paved per §218-29, shall be provided in accord with this chapter with the minimum number of parking spaces provided as follows: one space for each rentable room, one space for each nonresident employee, and two spaces for the dwelling unit. - B. Number of Rooms.
-Not more than five rentable rooms shall be provided in the establishment. - C. Supervision.
-The owner or manager of the bed and breakfast shall reside on the premises. - D. Nonconforming Lots.
-Bed and breakfast establishments shall not be permitted on lots which are nonconforming in minimum area. - E. Food Services.
+Adequate off-street parking, per §500-29, shall be provided in accord with this chapter with the minimum number of parking spaces provided as follows: one space for each rentable room, one space for each nonresident employee, and two spaces for the dwelling unit. - B. Number of Rooms.
+Not more than 10 rentable rooms shall be provided in the establishment. - C. Bathrooms.
+At least one full bathroom separate from the host family's bathroom shall be provided for every two guest rooms. - D. Supervision.
+The owner or manager of the bed and breakfast shall reside on the premises. - E. Food Services; Cooking Facilities.
 Food service shall only be provided to overnight bed and breakfast guests.
+And there shall be no separate kitchen or cooking facilities in any guest room. - F. On-site Sewage Disposal.
+Any existing on-site sewage disposal system proposed on a lot proposed for a bed and breakfast establishment shall be evaluated to ensure adequacy in accord with PA DEP and Borough regulations. - G. Window Displays; Signs.
+There shall be no use of show windows or any type of display or advertising visible from outside the premises.
+One on-premises sign shall be permitted which shall comply with Article XI.

-§218-97 Bulk Fuel Storage Facilities
+§500-97 Bulk Fuel Storage Facilities

-Bulk fuel storage facilities shall comply with this §218-97.
-The Borough shall establish, as part of the conditional use process, such other conditions such as increased setbacks and construction of dikes as necessary to protect the public health safety and welfare.
+Bulk fuel storage facilities shall comply with this §500-97.
+The Borough shall establish, as part of the conditional use process, such other conditions such as increased setbacks and construction of dikes as necessary to protect the public health, safety, and welfare.

 - A. Setbacks.
-Storage tanks, cylinder filling rooms, pumps, compressors and truck filling stations shall be located not less than 150 feet from any property line or any road or street right-of-way line. - B. Fence.
-The total tank storage area shall be entirely fenced with an eight-foot high industrial type security fence or have an equivalent protection barrier approved by the Borough.
+Storage tanks, cylinder filling rooms, pumps, compressors, and truck filling stations shall be located not less than 100 feet from any property line or any road or street right-of-way line. - B. Fence.
+The total tank storage area shall be entirely fenced with an eight-foot high industrial type security fence or have an equivalent protection barrier approved by the Borough. - Note: Campgrounds/Recreational Vehicle Parks are regulated by Chapter 390 (Subdivision and Land Development) §390-74.
+See §500-17 Schedule of Uses for district where allowed. - §500-98 Reserved - §500-99 Reserved